JonathanTremblay/UnityExportToZip/ReadMe.md

 ### Know issues

-* If the project contains a lot of big files, it can be unresponsive for a long time (a future version should give more feedback).
+* If the project contains large files, processing them may make execution slower.

 ## Contact